Understanding Git Internals

 blob<space><size_after_null_terminator>00<content>

-but rather, only
+but only as

 <content>